 The Commissioner has ready access to borrowings from the money markets to cover any day-to-day cash flow need, and the Public Works Loans Board (PWLB) and money markets for access to longer term funds.
 The Commissioner is also required to provide a balanced budget through the Local Government Finance Act 1992, which ensures sufficient monies are raised to cover annual expenditure.
 There is therefore no significant risk that the Commissioner will be unable to raise finance to meet its commitments under financial instruments.

-At the 31 March 2013, all of the Commissioner's £20.607m deposits were due to mature within 364 days.
+At the 31 March 2014, the entire Commissioner's £18.668m deposits were due to mature within 364 days.

 Refinancing and Maturity Risk